Quality Life Care Navigators

 May 3, 2017

-Hospice of the West Chief Administrative Officer, Rhea Go-Coloma and Clinical Director, Jacey LeClair attended a private congressional briefing and panel discussion on advance care planning.
+Hospice of the West Chief Administrative Officer, Rhea Go-Coloma and Nurse Practitioner, Jacey LeClair attended a private congressional briefing and panel discussion on advance care planning.
 There, they were able to have a personal conversation with Nathan Kottkamp, Founder of NHDD, an initiative of The Conversation Project, on Hospice of the West’s commitment to advocating for advance care planning.

 Present at this congressional briefing were:

 Nathan Kotkkamp, Founder and Chair of National Healthcare Decisions Day